glouppe/info8010-deep-learning/lecture1.md

 ???

-R: add train/test datasets discussion
+R: add train/test datasets discussion  <-- even more!
+R: in particular, test set as a way to estimate R(f)
+R: better connect the discussion of the bias-variance decomposition
+R: l2 construction <=> want to minimize the MLE for a linear Gaussian model

 ---